 \subsection{Outline of the paper}

-\cref{topology} contains all the topological side of this paper.
+\cref{topology} contains the topological story of this paper -- the top row of the commutative diagram in \cref{fig: full picture}.
 We describe the double-branched cover of $\D^B_{n+1}$ by $\D^A_{2n}$, which induces an injection of groups $\Psi: \mathcal{A}(B_n) \hookrightarrow \mathcal{A}(A_{2n-1})$.
-Within this section we also make explicit the definition of curves and admissible curves, and also introduce the notion of trigraded curves -- the type $B$ analogue of the bigraded curves for type $A$.
+We state the precise definition of curves and admissible curves in this section, and also introduce the notion of trigraded curves -- a type $B$ analogue of bigraded curves for type $A$.
 The construction of the $\cA(B_n)$-equivariant map $\mathfrak{m}$, which lifts trigraded curves to bigraded multicurves can be found in \cref{lift section}.
-We also introduce the notion of a trigraded intersection number of trigraded curves -- the type $B$ analogue of bigraded intersection number of bigraded curves, and relate the two through the map $\mathfrak{m}$.